onwuemenejoshua/Vue.js-docs/src/content/docs/reusability/plugins.md

 })
 ```

 A plugin is defined as either an object that exposes an `install()` method, or simply a function that acts as the install function itself.
-The install function receives the [app instance](https://vuejs.org/api/application.html) along with additional options passed to `app.use()`, if any:
+The install function receives the <span class="custom-link">[app instance](https://vuejs.org/api/application.html)</span> along with additional options passed to `app.use()`, if any:

 ```js
 const myPlugin = {